zzzz465/Rimworld-automatic-mod-sorter/readme.md

 important : this number support Prime number. you can use it!

-0~1.
+0 to 1.
 Mod manager, MOD-E, BetterLoading and other mods that should be loaded before Core.
 1. Core

 2.Hugslib only